iifl-logo

 INFORMATION TECHNOLOGY

 Effective employee communication through various channels ensured that all the employees are kept abreast of the current business situation.
-This has helped your Company build mutual trust and confidence with the employees.
-The total strength of the Company as on 31st March, 2024 was 5222.
+This has helped your Company to build mutual trust and confidence with the employees.
+The total strength of the Company as on 31st March, 2025 was 5,313.

 FORWARD LOOKING STATEMENTS